 FLUSH TABLES WITH READ LOCKstatement.
 This issue is more likely to occur if the

 FLUSH TABLESoperation is stalled by a long-running query or transaction.
 Refer to Chapter 5, mysqlbackup Command Reference for guidelines about backup timing and performance.

-RESTORE TABLEwhile a backup operation is going on.
-The resulting backup might be corrupted.
+CREATE INDEX) while a backup operation is going on.
+The resulting backup might become corrupted.

-When statement-based binary log format is used on the MySQL server (which is the default behavior), if you take a backup when there are temporary tables in the database and you use those temporary tables to update or insert into normal tables, application of the MySQL binlog to a backup could then fail—that is, you might not be able to roll forward the backup to a particular point in time using the MySQL binlog.
+When statement-based binary log format is used on the MySQL server (which is the default behavior), if you take a backup when there are temporary tables in the database and you use those temporary tables to update or insert into normal tables, application of the MySQL binary log to a backup could then fail—that is, you might not be able to roll forward the backup to a particular point in time using the MySQL binary log.
 This is because temporary tables are not copied to the backup, as the physical filenames

-#sql*.frmdo not correspond to the logical table names that MySQL writes to the binlog.
+#sql*.frmdo not correspond to the logical table names that MySQL writes to the binary log.
 To avoid the problem, use row-based or mixed format for the binary log by setting the value for the

 --binlog-formatoption to “ROW” or “MIXED” on the server.